AnestisAsl/JurassicApp/README.md

 # JurassicApp

+### Currently working on....
+### The rest of the files and some updates will be provided soon.

 A full stack Web Application that displays informations about fossils and dinosaurs in general.
+For this project i created my own API that delivers informations from my local postgreSQL database with information i collected from different sources(will be provided soon).

+## Technologies Used<br>

+* Next.js
+* TypeScript
+* Three.js
+* Prisma 2.0
+* GraphQL
+* Apollo
+* TailwindCSS
+* PostgreSQL
+* react-three-fiber
+* drei
+* React-Scroll-Parallax